FAQ

 How do I update just Test Kitchen if I’m using Chef Workstation?

-Due to the nature of how the Chef Workstation is built, it is not possible to update a gem that is part of the package.
-To get the latest versions of component software, builds from the current channel can be consumed.
+Due to the nature of how Workstation packages are built, it is not possible to update a gem that is part of the package in place.
+To get newer component versions, install a newer Workstation build or run Test Kitchen from a separate Ruby environment where you control the gem versions.

 How do I change the user to access the instance?